 My fifth novel, Her Highness, the Traitor, is narrated by Frances Grey, Duchess of Suffolk, and Jane Dudley, Duchess of Northumberland, the mother and the mother-in-law of the tragic Lady Jane Grey.

 After publishing my first five novels, I made a jump across time and across the Atlantic.
 My sixth novel, Hanging Mary, is the story of Mary Surratt, the first woman to be executed for treason by the United States government.
-My seventh novel, The First Lady and the Rebel, was published in October 2019.
+My seventh novel, The First Lady and the Rebel, focuses on Mary Lincoln and Emily Todd Helm, half-sisters divided by civil war.

 I am also the author of two biographies: The Woodvilles, which tells the story of the family that found itself in the thick of the Wars of the Roses, and Margaret Pole: The Countess in the Tower, an account of the ill-fated noblewoman who survived the Wars of the Roses only to find herself on the wrong side of Henry VIII.